Back.

 Light wood framing is still a great structural system.
 Its only problems are that it takes a lot of wood and is so very hard to insulate.
 The most common insulation material is fiberglass batts inserted into stud cavities and stapled to adjoining studs and plates.
 So ubiquitous is this combination of framing/insulation that it is commonly referred to as "stick and batt".

 Traditional stick framing overbuilds and wastes lumber resources.
 A strong movement to less wasteful framing has been building for two decades and has been adopted as a recommendation by the U. S. Department of Energy.
-Known as "Optimum Value Engineering", it is a collection of advanced framing techniques that eliminate many wasteful practices that have become standard over the years.
+Known as "Optimum Value Engineering" (OVE), it is a collection of advanced framing techniques that eliminate many wasteful practices that have become standard over the years.

 The effectiveness of stick framing has come into increasing question since the 1960s, and even the new OVE approach does not do much to allay these growing concerns.

-Structural Insulated Panel Construction
+Structural Insulated Panels

-Structural Insulated Panels (SIPs) are prefabricated insulated structural panels used to frame walls, floors and roofs.
+Structural Insulated Panels (SIPs) are prefabricated insulated structural panels used to frame walls, floors, and roofs.
 They are made in a factory under controlled conditions and shipped to the job site, where they are joined together to construct the building.

-A SIP is an engineered sandwich consisting a solid foam core 3.5 to 11.5 inches thick and structural facing (or sheathing on) each side.
+A SIP is an engineered structural sandwich consisting of a solid foam core 3.5 to 11.5 inches thick and structural facing (or sheathing on) each side.
 The facing is glued to the foam core under pressure.
 The foam in most products is similar to the Styrofoam in coffee cups.
 The most common facing materials are oriented strand board (OSB) and plywood, though manufacturers can customize the exterior and interior sheathing materials according to customer requirements.

-Speed of Construction
+Speed of Construction:

 The speed of construction using SIP framing is much faster.
 Walls and roofs can be erected quickly, saving time and money, without compromising quality.